zayd1928-SPS/projet-tns/README.md

  Repository Contents
-PROJET TNS Zayd.ipynb - Jupyter notebook with all exercises and solutions sousou.pdf - Original exercise sheet from ENSA README.md - This documentation file
+PROJET TNS Zayd.ipynb - Jupyter notebook with all exercises and solutions Original exercise sheet from ENSA
+README.md - This documentation file
 .gitignore - Python gitignore configuration
  What Each Exercise Demonstrates